pmburden/carmen/README.md

 ## Background

 For this assessment, please build a dbt project that addresses the problem listed below.
 Ensure that you have it cloned to a git-based sharable repository, and that you have a README.md file in the repository's root discussing your analysis for the problem.
-You may use whichever SQL database flavor you prefer (we use PostgreSQL), just state which was chosen in your README.md.
+You may use whichever SQL database flavor you prefer, just state which was chosen in your README.md.

 ---